jacksonrayhamilton/custom-promise/README.md

 ### `promise.catch(onRejected)`

-Shortcut method for registering just a rejection callback.
+Register just a rejection callback.

 ### `p.resolve(value)`

 Create a promise fulfilled with `value`.
-If `value` has a `then` method, it is assumed to be a promise, and this function returns a promise inheriting the state of `value`.
+If `value` has a `then` method, it is assumed to be a promise, and a new promise is returned inheriting the state of `value`.

 ### `p.reject(reason)`